 Version Control

-Version management in Promethium allows users to safely edit, test, and instantiate Datamaps without risking accidental changes to production logic.
+Version management in Promethium allows users to manage Datamaps as part of a version controlled workflow.
+Users can safely edit, test, and instantiate Datamaps without risking accidental changes to production objects.

 User Roles & Permissions